Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 What is Child Health?

-Child health is defined as the physical, mental, emotional, and social health of children since birth to adolescence age.
+Child health refers to the physical, mental, emotional, and social health of children since birth to adolescence age.

-World Health Organization considers early childhood development as a determinant of lifetime health, learning and behavior.
+World Health Organization suggests that early childhood development is a determinant of lifetime health, learning and behavior.

 It includes: